RetroPie/RetroPie-Docs/docs/Managing-Arcade-ROMs.md

 RetroPie includes forks of the [MAME](http://mamedev.org/) emulator that work well on the Raspberry Pi hardware, but are based on older versions of the emulator code.
 The [Final Burn Alpha](http://www.fbalpha.com/) emulator usually performs better than MAME but supports less games.

-Further good resources for understanding more about MAME/FBA arcade ROMs and their usage are:
+For further details, see the system-specific wiki pages for [MAME](https://github.com/petrockblog/RetroPie-Setup/wiki/MAME) and [FBA](https://github.com/petrockblog/RetroPie-Setup/wiki/FinalBurn-Alpha).
+Recommended external resources for understanding more about MAME/FBA arcade ROMs and their usage are:

 * [RetroPie Forum: How to use MAME with RetroPie Help Guide](https://retropie.org.uk/forum/topic/2859/how-to-use-mame-with-retropie-help-guide)
 * [Demystifying MAME ROMs Tutorial by ChoccyHobNob](http://choccyhobnob.com/tutorials/demystifying-mame-roms/).